-- 2. The project site contains 3,524 feet of shoreline on Lake Placid Outlet Brook, a NYSDEC Class B stream.
-Outlet Brook flows from Lake Placid, located north of the project site, to the Chubb River, located south of the project site. - 3.
+2. The project site contains 3,524 feet of shoreline on Lake Placid Outlet Brook, a NYSDEC Class B stream.
+Outlet Brook flows from Lake Placid, located north of the project site, to the Chub River, located south of the project site.

+Page 8 of 17 Staff Draft - For Review Purposes Only 3.
 A portion of Outlet Brook forms the boundary between the Common Lot and Lot 42, and between Lot 43 and adjacent developed private land.
 The development authorized herein will be located a minimum of 100 feet from the mean high water mark Outlet Brook.
 All stormwater infrastructure has been designed to adequately treat stormwater runoff to prevent potential impacts to any surface water or groundwater resources.